ychuang1234/image-segmentation-with-grab-cut-and-snake-algorithm/README.md

 <h2 align="center">

   ## Goal
-Implementation Snake algorithm in python and compare the performance with Grab-cut algorithm provided in OpenCV.
+Implementing Snake algorithm in python and compare the performance with Grab-cut algorithm provided in OpenCV.

   ## Introduction